 I am particularly pleased to see that TCL have included several pieces from OUP’s excellent series Piano Music of Africa and the African Diaspora on their alternatives list, encouraging players to acquire these stunning collections and explore neglected works that deserve a far wider audience.

-The previous TCL syllabus included several pieces whose benchmarking I found questionable, as I mentioned in my review at the time.
+The previous TCL syllabus included several pieces whose benchmarking I found questionable.

 This time, happily, the benchmarking is excellent throughout.
 Indeed, here again TCL prove themselves to be the standard bearer.